Poland's former regulator head detained by anti-corruption agency

-WARSAW (Reuters) - Poland’s anti-corruption agency CBA said on Tuesday it has detained the former head of the country’s financial regulator KNF Marek Chrzanowski, who will hear charges at the prosecutor’s office.
+WARSAW (Reuters) - Poland’s anti-corruption agency CBA said on Tuesday it has detained the former head of financial regulator KNF, Marek Chrzanowski, and he will face charges.

-Chrzanowski resigned as the KNF chairman earlier this month after businessman Leszek Czarnecki accused him of demanding payments of millions of dollars to a lawyer for “support”.
+Chrzanowski resigned as KNF chairman this month after businessman Leszek Czarnecki accused him of demanding payments of millions of dollars to a lawyer for “support”.
 Chrzanowski denied wrongdoing.

 “The detained former KNF chairman will be taken to the prosecutor’s office in Katowice, where he will face charges,” a CBA spokesman said.